walletd/walletd/MAINTAINER-FAQ.md

 When saying no:

-Thank them for their contribution
+- Thank them for their contribution
-Explain why it doesn’t fit into the scope of the project, and offer clear suggestions for improvement, if you’re able.
+- Explain why it doesn’t fit into the scope of the project, and offer clear suggestions for improvement, if you’re able.
 Be kind, but firm.
-Link to relevant documentation, if you have it.
+- Link to relevant documentation, if you have it.
 If you notice repeated requests for things you don’t want to accept, add them into your documentation to avoid repeating yourself.
-Close the request
+- Close the request

 You shouldn’t need more than 1-2 sentences to respond.
-For example, if a user reports an error for an outdated
+For example, if a user reports an error for an outdated version of our software (say, a hotfix for a version we no longer support), mention that it's no longer supported, and close the ticket.